 \section{Problem definition and main results}

-We consider the problem of learning a two-player zero-sum Markov symmetric game by repeated play, where the learner never observes the game's payoff but rather only the adversary's actions.
-We assume both players know the transition probability function $\transition$, yet the payoff function $\utility$ is only known to the adversary.
+We consider the problem of learning a two-player zero-sum Markov symmetric game by repeated play.
+We operate under a severe informational disadvantage: the learner never observes the game's payoff, only the adversary's actions, and assumes no prior knowledge of the transition probability function $\transition$.
+In contrast, we assume the adversary can be omniscient, possessing complete prior knowledge of both the transition dynamics $\transition$ and the payoff function $\utility$.

 The game is played for $\Time$ episodes.
 At the beginning of each episode $\timestep$, both players choose policies $\strategy_\timestep^1, \strategy_\timestep^2$, that are then used to play the game in the current episode.
 While the opponent can choose any, possibly history-dependent, policy, we restrict the learner to select only Markov policies to facilitate efficient learning.
 Thereafter, both players observe the trajectory sampled from the game's dynamics and the actions of their opponent.
 Crucially, only the adversary can calculate the incurred payoff.
 The goal of the learner is to guarantee their own payoff approaches the value of the game, which is 0.
-Formally, the learner minimizes $\abs*{\E\brk[s]*{\sum_{\timestep=1}^\Time \Value^{\strategy_\timestep^1, \strategy_\timestep^2}(\state_1)}}$.
-We aim for a bound that is sublinear in $\Time$, implying the average payoff converges to zero.